MaterSim/PyXtal/doc/index.rst

 This would generate a random water ice crystal, with space group 36, 4 molecules in the conventional cell (2 in the primitive cell), and using the lattice which we specified above.
 If you do not specify a lattice, a random one will be generated which is consistent with the chosen space group.

-Note: For monoclinic layer groups, be careful when choosing the unique axis (see the "Group settins" section below).
+Note: For monoclinic layer groups, be careful when choosing the unique axis (see the "Group settings" section below).

 3D Atomic Crystals
 ------------------